philla2020/go-aware/content/en/docs/Basic of the language/_index.md

 }
 ```
 DecodeRuneInString method will give the char and the size in bytes so that we can move to the next basing on the size of the previous one.
-Fortunately exists the range that decodes UTF-8 implicitly:
+Fortunately, exists the range that decodes UTF-8 implicitly:
 ```golang
 // decodes implicitly
 for i, r := range s{